srl-labs/learn-srlinux/docs/tutorials/evpn-mh/conf.md

 In this part, we will focus on configurations.
 The goal is to configure the SR Linux fabric with the necessary configuration items for a multi-homed CE.

-The following elements need to be configured in all ES peers (PEs) that "ce1" is connected to.
-In this tutorial, these are leaf1 and leaf2.
+The following items need to be configured in all ES peers, which are the PEs that has links to the multihomed `ce1`.
+In this tutorial, these are `leaf1` and `leaf2`.

 + A LAG and member interfaces
 + Ethernet segment